gmichopoulos/sentiment_analysis_toolkit/README.md

    4. If our dataset is small, try using the averaging option for smoother results, as well setting a the d option to something greater than 4:
       - python nbayes_sentiment.py -p data/pos.txt -n data/neg.txt -r -l 1000 -s -a -d 5

-2. At this point we would know which options work best for our data.
-So the next step is to use train.py to train a classifier on all of our data with those options.
+2. At this point we know which options work best for our data, so the next step is to use train.py to train a classifier on all of our data with those options.
    - python train.py -p data/pos.txt -n data/neg.txt -o movieNBClassifierNoStop -l 1000 -s

 3. Now we can use "movieNBClassifierNoStop.pickle" to classify any new sets of movie review data, in this case reviews.txt.
-Use the -o and -d options to specify a two-column output file for the results:
+We can use the -o and -d options to specify the name of a two-column output file that uses a specific delimiter:
    - python classify.py -c movieNBClassifierNoStop.pickle -t reviews.txt
    - python classify.py -c movieNBClassifierNoStop.pickle -t reviews.txt -o classified_reviews.txt -d |
       - *I recommend using ` or | as your delimiter to avoid quotation and comma issues during post-processing and importing into Excel